Quantum Alphatron: quantum advantage for learning with kernels and noise: Introduction

-Section \ref{sec:preliminary} discusses the mathematical preliminaries, the weak p-concept learning setting, and kernel methods, and introduces the \textsc{Alphatron} algorithm with a run time analysis.
-Section \ref{sec:four} discusses the kernel matrix estimation in the context of the \textsc{Alphatron} using both classical sampling and quantum estimation.
-Section \ref{sec:five} discusses the main loop of the \textsc{Alphatron} and the corresponding quantum run time.
-Finally, Section \ref{sec:discuss} summarizes the results in terms of all relevant parameters and discusses the regime where a quantum speedup is obtained.
-Appendix \ref{appLip} shows a technical result on the Lipschitz continuity of a kernel function.
-Appendix \ref{appClassical} discusses the classical data structures (which we call $\ell_1$ and $\ell_2$ sampling data structures) and subroutines to estimate inner products via sampling.
-Appendix \ref{appQuantum} discusses the quantum input models, namely quantum query access and quantum sample access, and several quantum subroutines for estimating inner products in various settings.
-Appendix \ref{appRade} shows a standard Rademacher complexity result.
+The paper is organized as follows.
+Section \ref{sec:preliminary} discusses the mathematical preliminaries, the weak p-concept learning setting, and kernel methods, and introduces the Alphatron algorithm with a run time analysis.
+Section \ref{sec:four} discusses the kernel matrix estimation in the context of the Alphatron using both classical sampling and quantum estimation.
+Section \ref{sec:five} discusses the main loop of the Alphatron and the corresponding quantum run time.
+Section \ref{sec:discuss} summarizes the results in terms of all relevant parameters and discusses the regime where a quantum speedup is obtained.
+Finally Section \ref{sec:application} considers the application for learning two-layer neural networks, where we give a neural network architecture that may achieve a quantum speedup.

-\section{Preliminaries and {Alphatron} algorithm}
+\section{Preliminaries and Alphatron algorithm}